Utrecht Sylff Scholarships

 Aim of the programme

-The Utrecht Sylff Scholarship offers a number of outstanding prospective graduates from University College Utrecht and the Bachelor’s programme in Economics and Business Economics the opportunity to pursue a Master’s programme in the field of Humanities, Social Sciences (including Economics) at Utrecht University.
-The scholarship programme is highly selective.
-Only the very best candidates are eligible for a Sylff grant.
+The Utrecht Sylff Scholarship offers a number of outstanding prospective graduates from University College Utrecht and the bachelor’s in Economics and Business Economics the opportunity to pursue a master’s programme in the field of Humanities or Social Sciences (including Economics) at Utrecht University.
+The scholarship programme is highly selective: only the very best candidates are eligible for a Sylff grant.
 Candidates for the grant need to have potential leadership qualities.

 Selected students will receive a scholarship for a maximum period of 12 months.
-It is not possible to extend the grant.
+It is possible to extend the grant for two-year master’s programmes.

-The applicant must comply with the eligibility criteria in order to be considered for this scholarship.
-Failure to meet one or more of these criteria automatically leads to rejection of the application.
-The applicant should:
+The applicant must meet the following eligibility criteria in order to be considered for this scholarship:

 - Be a student or recent graduate of one of the programmes mentioned above.